Statistical properties of Lorenz like flows, recent developments and perspectives: Singular Hyperbolic systems

 The proof of Theorem~\ref{thm:robust-attractor-sing-hyp} given in~\cite{MPP04} uses several tools from the theory of normal hyperbolicity developed first by Ma\~n\'e in~\cite{Man82} together with the low dimension of the flow.

 Lorenz-like equilibria are the only ones contained in robust attractors naturally, since they are the only kind of equilibria in a $3$-flow which cannot be perturbed into saddle-connections which generate sinks or sources when unfolded.
+We note that since this kind of hyperbolic fixed points $\sigma$ for vector fields $X$ has only real eigenvalues and a negative real eigenvalue $\lambda_2$ strictly smaller than the rest of the spectrum of the tangent map $DX(\sigma)$, then it is well-known that there exists an invariant strong-stable manifold through the fixed point and tangent to the one-dimensional eigenspace corresponding to $\lambda_2$.